List of rivers of Sri Lanka

 The following table lists most rivers of Sri Lanka.
 Since Sri Lanka is a trilingual country, some rivers may have a Sinhala name (i.e. Kalu Ganga), while other have an English name (i.e. Kelani River).
-In the Sinhala language, Ganga (ගඟ) translates to "river", where as Oya (ඔය) translates to "smaller river".
-At 335 km, the Mahaweli River is the longest river in the island, and has drainage basin covering more than one-fifth of the island.
+There are two words meaning "river" in the Sinhala language, namely Ganga (ගඟ) and Oya (ඔය), of which the usage of both terms is arbitrary.
+At 335 km, the Mahaweli River is the longest river on the island, its drainage basin covering more than one-fifth of the island.
+It is estimated that there are 103 rivers in Sri Lanka.